eDoes smoking weed cause acne?

-While marijuana smoke is often seen to leave a sticky, oily residue on the surroundings in locations that are frequently smoked in; the same residue is also washing over your face when you take a hit.
+While marijuana smoke is often seen to leave a sticky, oily residue on the surroundings in locations.
+The same residue is also washing over your face when you take a hit.

 That oily residue can cling to your skin in addition to the oils your skin produces naturally and can overwhelm it, resulting in a breakout.

-If you smoke marijuana often, be sure you give your smiling face a good scrub at least once a day to make sure you keep the chances of developing or worsening acne to a minimum.
+If you smoke marijuana often, be sure you give your smiling face a good scrub at least once a day.
+This is to make sure you keep the chances of developing or worsening acne to a minimum.